 What's the release date?

-Hitman 3 is currently set to release in January 2021, although an exact date and price have yet to be revealed.
-When it does launch, it will be available on Xbox Series X, Xbox One, PlayStation 5, PlayStation 4, and PC.
+Hitman 3 is currently set to release in January 20, 2021.
+When it does launch, it will be available on Xbox Series X, Xbox One, PlayStation 5, PlayStation 4, and PC (via Epic Games Store).

 Catch up on the saga of Agent 47